valerieniloinsigh31/FitForWork_v1/README.md

 <p> Animation: I took the animation used on the Tiers page form the following source: https://tenor.com/en-GB/view/%C3%A9de-chorar-valtatu%C3%AD-cry-sad-tears-gif-16739376</p>

+<p>Used for sitemaps: https://www.xml-sitemaps.com/</p>
+<p>Used to generate FFW policy: https://www.privacypolicygenerator.info/live.php?token=AlWojlJjEgVKTE4IMDuUkaIsSscIhsz3</p>

 <b>Acknowledgements</b>
-My Mentor Mitko for continuous helpful feedback.
+<p>My Mentor Mitko for continuous helpful feedback.
 Tutor support for their assistance throughout the process.
 Slack community who were extremely forthcoming and responsive.
-My friends and family for helping me throughout the process.
+My friends and family for helping me throughout the process.</p>